jmcgnh/homebox/README.md

+THIS IS A FORK.
+See progmaticltd/homebox for original.

 A set of Ansible scripts to setup a secure email and personal files server.
 This project is for you if:

 - You are interested to host your emails yourself, for privacy, security or any other reason.